-- Submission of abstracts constitutes all authors' consent to have their abstracts published on the HTAi 2021 website, mobile app, within the program and abstract book. - Please review your abstract prior to submission; check grammar and spelling and ensure all special characters and formatting display correctly.
-Accepted abstracts will be published in the Annual Meeting Materials (e.g. website, mobile app, program and abstract book) as submitted.
-Changes to abstracts will not be accepted after the Submission Deadline. - b.
-Supplementary Issue of the International Journal of Technology Assessment in Health Care: Accepted abstracts of Oral, Vignette and Poster presentations have the possibility to be published in a
+• Submission of abstracts constitutes all authors' consent to have their abstracts published on the HTAi 2024 website, mobile app, within the program and/or abstract book.

-Supplementary Issue of the International Journal of Technology Assessment in Health Care.
+- Please review your abstract prior to submission; check grammar and spelling and ensure all special characters and formatting display correctly.
+Accepted abstracts will be published in the Annual Meeting Materials (e.g., website, mobile app, program, and/or abstract book) as submitted.
+Changes to abstracts will not be accepted after the respective Submission Deadlines. - b.
+Supplementary Issue of the International Journal of Technology Assessment in Health Care: Accepted abstracts of Oral and Poster presentations have the possibility to be published in a Supplementary Issue of the International Journal of Technology Assessment in Health Care.
 Abstract submitters will be able to provide their consent for publication in the abstract submission form.
 Once abstracts have been accepted for the official program, there will be an editing process and if any major changes are recommended these will be communicated to the abstract submitter (primary contact).
-If authors would like to have their abstracts to go into the Supplement of IJTAHC then a fully completed copyright form must accompany the submission.
-Link to the Copyright Assignment Form.
-The Supplementary Issue will be published ahead of the meeting.